tombraganca/contasBancarias/README.md

 >This project consists of the control of data of accounts of fictitious persons.
 >It is possible to create new users, list the users as well as delete them.

+You can also access the test site through the link: [tomcontabancarias.netlify.app](tomcontabancarias.netlify.app)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.